proinsias/proinsias.github.io/_drafts/personal-disaster-recovery.md

 - Slow to restore entire machine, and machine is out of commission the entire time restore is happening.
 - Very hard to trust backup process.
 Ideally, you would regularly use second hard disk to restore to and then compare with backup.
 - Very limited compatibility - need
 - Build up of cruft.
-If it doesn't matter enough for you to incorporate it into your configuraiton files, it's not important and shouldn't be taking up space.
+If it doesn't matter enough for you to incorporate it into your configuration files, it's not important and shouldn't be taking up space.

 Use a document-syncing service, such as Google Drive, OneDrive, iCloud, Dropbox, etc. Then on a new machine, I just